 This post covers more elements of a suitability process that are currently overlooked, including pension transfers, ESG, and adviser noise.

-The full series (additional links to be added later) is:
+The full series is:

 The last post looked at how suitability processes overlook investors’ emotional ability to take risk and so end up being designed not for humans, but zombies.
 Here we look at the implications of this in relation to some specific areas of advice: pension transfers; ESG investing; and adviser noise and inconsistency.